GoInterject/GoInterject.github.io/wTroubleshoot/App-Errors.md

 ### [Transport Errors](/wTroubleshoot/Transport-Errors.html)

-The network transport layer is responsible for the reliable transmission of data between devices over a network.
-The transport layer is typically implemented in protocols such as TCP (Transmission Control Protocol) or UDP (User Datagram Protocol).
-Sometimes in the course of operations, transport errors can occur during the transmission of data between a client and a server.
+The transport layer of a network is responsible for ensuring reliable data transmission between devices.
+It is commonly implemented using protocols like TCP (Transmission Control Protocol) or UDP (User Datagram Protocol).
+However, during communication between a client and server, transport errors may occasionally occur.

 ### [Corrupted Interject Installation](/wTroubleshoot/CorruptedInstallation.html)